SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/08-EvaluatorMessageArg.md

 ### Implementing Temporary Variable Writes
-HERE
+The next aspect we have to address is temporary writing.

-Finally we test that writes to temporary variables are working too.
+We test that writes to temporary variables are working too.
 We define our scenario method `writeTemporaryVariable`, which defines a temporary variable, assigns to it and returns it.
-An optimizing compiler for this code would be smart enough to do constant propagation of the literal integer and then realize that the temporary is dead code and remove it, leaving us with a method body looking like ` ^ 100 `.
-However, since the parser does not do such optimizations by itself, we are sure that the AST we get contains both the temporary definition, the assignment, and the temporary return.

 ```
 CInterpretable >> writeTemporaryVariable